ZhuoyunZhong/Adeept-4-DOF-Robot-for-Caligraphy/README.md

 ---

 The final goal of the project is to perform calligraphy.
 What have been built above are used for this purpose.
 Trajectory for drawing 26 alphabets are written in `alphabet_trajectory.py`.
 Specific offset, orientation and scale can be set to change the position and size of the alphabets.
-To draw a simple sentence.
+The trajectory planning module would automatically change the scale of the characters according to the string length.
+To draw a sentense.

-`rosservice call adeept/draw_sentence 'ABC'`
+`rosservice call adeept/draw_sentence 'HELLOWORLD'`

 #### Node graph: